matteobiagiola/FSE19-submission-material-TEDD/README.md

 - username: `anonymous`
 - password: `fse19`

+If the automatic setup worked you can skip to [the validation experiments section](#2-run-the-experiments-validation---after-the-setup).

   ## 1.1 Manual Setup

-  If the automatic setup worked you can start the experiments skip to [the validation experiments section](#run-the-experiments-validation---after-the-setup).

-  In case there is any problem with the [automatic setup](#automatic-setup), below there are instructions on how to manually configure the environment to run TEDD on the test suite subjects.
+  In case there is any problem with the [automatic setup](#1-automatic-setup), below there are instructions on how to manually configure the environment to run TEDD on the test suite subjects.

   ### 1.1.1 TEDD and the test suite subjects have the following dependencies: